briandelmsft/SentinelAutomationModules/Docs/troubleshooting.md

 ## GrantPermissions.ps1 Missing closing '}'

 If you save and run the script on a machine without the MgGraph module installed, you might see a misleading error message suggesting that a missing } prevents the script from running.
 It is in fact an issue with MgGraph cmdlets not being available.
-Make sure you have installed the MgGraph module prior executinh the script.
+Make sure you have installed the MgGraph module prior executing the script.
 You can do so by uncommenting the 5th line of the script:
 ```
 Install-Module Microsoft.Graph.Applications -Scope CurrentUser -Force
 ```